Harrogate in 2024. HBC's 5 year plan.

 Civic Centre, St Luke's Avenue, Harrogate

 Society members were invited to a presentation in the Civic Offices Council Chamber to hear about the Council’s Harrogate 2024 plan.
 Councillor Cooper began by welcoming us and looking forward to building on existing relationships with HCS and other local organisations.

-Questions from those attending included; – the extent of house building without enough improvement in infrastructure; how HBC can encourage more energy efficient house-building and more affordable housing; the need for HBC to work more with local voluntary organisations; holding appropriate events in places like Valley Gardens – but not ones that cause damage!
+Questions from those attending included;the extent of house building without enough improvement in infrastructure, how HBC can encourage more energy efficient house-building and more affordable housing, the need for HBC to work more with local voluntary heritage organisations, holding appropriate events in places like Valley Gardens - but not ones that cause damage!

-The message from Councillors Swift and Cooper was a desire to communicate more with local organisations and residents and to work together (though there will always be differences of opinion) to ‘build on our heritage to be a progressive and vibrant place to live, work and visit’.
+The message from Councillors Swift and Cooper was a desire to communicate more with local organisations and residents, and to work together (though there will always be differences of opinions) to ‘build on our heritage to be a progressive and vibrant place to live, work and visit’.

 Report by Angela Fahy